Pipelines glossary

 Alarm

-Alarm, along with recover, is one of the two types of events that a workflow monitor can alert on.
+An alarm is one of the two types of events that a workflow monitor can alert on, the other being recover.
 Alarm events are reported by the monitor when the alarm conditions are met.
 Depending on the monitor type, these alarm conditions are configurable.

 Alarm actions are performed when the alarm event is reported by the monitor.
 Repeated occurrences of the test meeting the alarm conditions do not retrigger alarm actions.